Yamani Hafez Musa

 Yamani Hafez bin Musa (Jawi: يماني حفيظ بن موسى; born 31 October 1977) is a Malaysian politician who served as the Deputy Minister of Finance II in the Barisan Nasional (BN) administration under former Prime Minister Ismail Sabri Yaakob and former Minister Tengku Zafrul Aziz from August 2021 to the collapse of the BN administration in November 2022, Member of Parliament (MP) for Sipitang from May 2018 to November 2022 and Chairman of FELCRA Berhad from July 2020 to September 2021.
-In 2019 until 2022, He was a former member of the Malaysian United Indigenous Party (BERSATU), a component of the Perikatan Nasional (PN) coalition.
-He is also the son of Musa Aman, the Yang di-Pertua Negeri of Sabah and former Chief Minister of Sabah.
-In 2023, He is an official member of the Sabah People's Ideas Party (GAGASAN Rakyat), a component of the Gabungan Rakyat Sabah (GRS) coalition.
+He is a member of the Parti Gagasan Rakyat Sabah (GAGASAN), a component of the Gabungan Rakyat Sabah (GRS) coalition.
+He previously was a member and the State Youth Chief of the United Malays National Organisation of Sabah (Sabah UMNO), a branch of a component party of the ruling Barisan Nasional (BN), formerly a member of the Malaysian United Indigenous Party of Sabah (Sabah BERSATU), a branch of a component of the Perikatan Nasional (PN) coalition and formerly a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition.

+On 25 January 2026, he was appointed as an ex-officio member of the Central Leadership Council of PKR alongside fellow Sabahan PKR members Jamawi Ja'afar and Ruji Ubi.

 Personal life

 Yamani is the son of Musa Aman, the Yang di-Pertua Negeri of Sabah and former Chief Minister of Sabah.
-He has an undergraduate degree of commerce from the University of Canterbury, New Zealand and master's degree in business administration from Universiti Teknologi MARA (UiTM).
+He has an undergraduate degree of commerce from the University of Canterbury, New Zealand and a master's degree in Business Administration from Universiti Teknologi MARA (UiTM).

 Elections

-In the 2018 general election (GE14), UMNO had fielded him to contest the Sipitang parliamentary seat despite his participation into politics are being opposed by his father.
+In the 2018 general election (GE14), UMNO fielded him to contest the Sipitang parliamentary seat despite his participation into politics was being opposed by his father.
 He subsequently won in a three-corner contest facing a new candidate Noor Hayaty Mustapha from the Sabah Heritage Party (WARISAN) and Dayang Aezzy Liman from the Sabah People's Hope Party (PHRS).

 Controversy

-After the Barisan Nasional (BN) coalition's fall in the GE14 as well following the disappearance of his father Musa Aman, Yamani was not seen in public too.
+After the Barisan Nasional (BN) coalition's fall in GE14 and following the disappearance of his father Musa Aman, Yamani was not seen in public too.
 He finally presented at the parliament to take his oath as a Member of Parliament on 7 January 2019, nine days shy of the 16 January deadline.